What is Internal Linking?

 The concept of internal linking might not seem particularly complicated on its surface.
-After all, an internal link is simply something that connects one webpage on your site, to another webpage on the same domain.
+After all, an internal link is simply a link that connects one webpage on your site, to another webpage on the same domain.

 However, on closer inspection, learning the best practices of internal linking, mastering the theory, and engaging in the practice can help to improve your SEO efforts, establish your brand within the top pages of search results, and make the overall user experience in your website more appealing to customers, by simplifying navigation.

 When done properly, and with caution, internal linking is a powerful SEO technique, particularly for those who are engaging in content marketing, social media marketing, and other popular digital techniques.
-However, it can be difficult to determine which steps you need to take to ensure you’re getting it right – first time around.
+In this blog post we walk you through the steps and best practices for internal linking.

 According to Jason McGovern from Starcom, we use internal links because they’re one of the few effective methods available that site owners can adapt to tell visitors, and Google, that a particular content page has value and worth.
 In other words: an internal link from a popular piece of content can connect to a less active page that we may need to generate extra traffic.

-Beyond that, there are also other reasons why you might use internal linking as part of your digital strategy, for example:
+Beyond that, there are also other benefits of internal linking, for example:

 For instance, you might attract a visitor to your website by creating a particularly compelling meta description.
 But once they’re on your site, and once they’ve seen the goods, what then?